 We began with a stunning view of the coast from the headland and then a relaxed 9km beach walk to the Sandon River where Lance the boatman safely carried us across.

-Ice creams, cooldrinks, coffee provided relief at the Minnie Water General Store before the final leg to our accommodation at the Minnie Water Holiday Park.
-The General Store delivered a delicious dinner.
+Ice creams, cooldrinks, coffee provided relief at the lovely Minnie Water General Store before the final leg to our accommodation at the Minnie Water Holiday Park.
+The General Store delivered us a delicious dinner.

 Day 3: Minnie Water to Wooli

-A great stretch of headlands and beach walking today, with flannel flowers galore, and out to sea the leaping of a whale, puff of a blowhole or the slap of a tail.
+A great stretch of headlands and beach on the Yuraygir Coastal Walk today, with flannel flowers galore, and out to sea the leaping of a whale, puff of a blowhole or the slap of a tail.

 Then it was back to scenic beach walking to the coastal village of Wooli and our accommodation at Wooli River Lodges, strategically placed between the river and the Marine Park.
 Dinner was at the local club, conveniently just next door.